The Real Hosts Recall the Night Tamera Mowry's Niece Was Killed

 On Thursday, less than 24 hours after news broke that 12 people had been fatally shot inside of a bar in Southern California, Tamera revealed she was unable to find her niece.

-Loni Love recalled receiving a phone call from her co-star around 1:30 a.m. and thinking Tamera had accidentally dialed her number.
+Loni Love recalled receiving a phone call from her co-star around 1:30 a.m. and thinking Tamera had dialed her number by accident.
 But when she received a second call from her colleague, she knew something was wrong.

 "She was frantic," Loni said.
 "I immediately went over there to her."